Automatic Resource Allocation in Business Processes: A Systematic Literature Survey: Research Method

 \subsection{Research Questions}

-The goal of this study is to answer the main question \textit{"What is the state-of-the-art of automatic approaches supporting resource allocation in business processes?"}.
-Therefore we divided this general question into four more concrete sub-questions to investigate and describe the existing research: \begin{itemize} \item[RQ1] \textit{What are the targeted resource allocation goals and capabilities?} Usually, a resource allocation targets an optimization goal, e.g. minimizing the flow time, applicable in different use cases.
-In response to this RQ, we aimed at generating an overview on the different resource allocation goals and the resource allocation capabilities of the approaches: which of the approaches support traditional 1-to-1 mappings, and what else is supported?
+This study aims to answer the \fabian{overarching} question \textit{"What is the state-of-the-art of \luise{system-initiated resource allocation approaches for business processes}?"}.
+We divided this general question into four more concrete sub-questions \fabian{to support more fine-grained analysis:} \begin{itemize} \item[RQ1] \textit{What are the targeted resource allocation goals and capabilities?} \luise{When an automatic approach is responsible for the resource allocation in business processes, it usually needs an allocation goal as per Definition~\ref{def:RAS}.
+Furthermore, approaches can support traditional 1-to-1 \fabian{allocations of tasks to} resources \fabian{but also other allocation capabilities (see Definition~\ref{def:RA}).} To help practitioners and researchers in identifying allocation approaches for a particular allocation problem with a specific target or an allocation capability, }an overview of the approaches' different allocation goals and their capabilities \luise{is needed}.

-\item[RQ2] \textit{What is the role of process models and process data (in form of event logs) in the resource allocation approach?} Resource allocation in business processes is special because the order of process activities needs to be considered~\cite{zhao2017resource}.
-We want to understand the role of process models or process data (often in form of event logs) used by the resource allocation approaches for business processes and what kind of information is used by them as inpt.
+\item[RQ2] \textit{What \ingo{are the respective roles} of process models and process execution data in the resource allocation approach?} Resource allocation in business processes is unique because the \ingo{ordering constraints between} process activities needs to be considered~\citep{zhao2017resource} \luise{in the resource allocation specification (cf. Definition~\ref{def:RAS}).} With this question, we wanted to understand \ingo{if and how information from process models or execution data is encoded and considered in the identified approaches}.

-\item[RQ3] \textit{Which input data are used by the different approaches supporting the resource allocation in business processes?} Arias et al.~\cite{arias2017towards} derived a taxonomy of resource attributes, which were used as input for resource allocation approaches for business processes.
-When addressing this research question, we plan to reuse this taxonomy as basis to understand and classify the input data used in the identified studies.
-Furthermore, we plan not only to analyse the used resource attributes but also the task attributes necessary for a resource allocation approach.
+\item[RQ3] \textit{Which input data regarding resources and tasks do the different resource allocation approaches use?} \luise{As outlined in Definition~\ref{def:RAS}, a resource allocation specification encompasses the incorporation of constraints.
+In defining these constraints, one typically leverages resource and task-related information additionally to the ordering constraints of business processes (see RQ2) to identify a useful resource allocation.
+To understand the broad spectrum of possibilities, we want to extract the input information that is used by the approaches for constraining the resource problem. \citet{arias2017towards} derived a taxonomy of resource attributes applied by resource allocation approaches in BPM.
+When addressing this research question, we \fabian{make use of} this taxonomy to understand and classify the input data used in the identified studies and extend it \fabian{by} task attributes. }